-Library Help Centre – you can get advice and assistance from the Library Help Centre to help you with your assignments and research; further details can be found here.
+Library Help Centre – you can get advice and assistance from the Library Help Centre to help you with your assignments and research.

 International Students – if you are an international student, you may find adjusting to college life a little more challenging; this guide is designed to help you make that adjustment.

 Contact Us - As you begin your course, please don’t hesitate to ask us for help; drop into the library, call us on 01-4498590 or email us at firstname.lastname@example.org

 Important note: All Springboard students, regardless of employment status, are required to fill out the Career Bridge Registration which will be emailed to you at the start of Semester 1.